On the Poincar\'e problem for foliations on compact toric orbifolds: Introduction

 Toric varieties form an important class of examples in algebraic geometry.
-Furthermore, its geometry is fully determined by the combinatorial of its associated fan, which often makes computations far more tractable.
-Recently, one-dimensional holomorphic foliations on toric varieties has been studied in \cite{Mau} and \cite{Darb}, here the author presents a result of Darboux-Jouanolou-Ghys's type for these foliations.
-In this paper, we consider one-dimensional holomorphic foliations on compact toric orbifold, i.e., a compact toric variety with at most quotient singularities.
-Note that similarly to the complex projective space, one can consider the Poincaré problem for holomorphic one-dimensional foliations on a compact toric orbifold, it is possible since that one can find homogenoeus coordinates in a toric variety and therefore we can define the notion of degree of a foliation and of an invariant hypersurface.
-In order to provide a solution to Poincaré problem we give a normal form for quasi-homogeneous vector fields with a quasi-smooth hypersurface invariant on a compact toric orbifold; see for instance theorems \ref{Mig1} and \ref{Mig4}.
-As a consequence of theorems \ref{Mig1} and \ref{Mig4}, we will see that the solution of Poincaré problem on compact toric orbifolds is optimal.
-It is important point out here that our main results improve and generalize the results obtained in \cite{CorMa} and \cite{MiMaFa} about the Poincaré problem in weighted projective spaces, also we generalize the results of \cite{MaCor}, where the authors studied the Poincaré problem for foliations on multiprojective spaces.
-Moreover, we give an upper bound for Poincaré problem for foliations on rational scrools, and an upper bound for Poincaré problem for foliations on a compact toric orbifold surface with Weil divisor class group having torsion.
-Finally, in section \ref{App}, we will present families of examples of one-dimensional holomorphic foliations to show that our results are optimals and an example that show that our hypotheses are necessary.
+Furthermore, its geometry is fully determined by the combinatorics of its associated fan, which often makes computations far more tractable.
+Recently, M. Corr\^ea presented a result of Darboux-Jouanolou-Ghys's type for one-dimensional holomorphic foliations on toric varieties; see for instance \cite{Darb} and \cite{Mau}.
+In this paper, we consider a one-dimensional holomorphic foliation $\mathcal{F}$ on a compact toric orbifold $\mathbb{P}_{\Delta}$, i.e., a compact toric variety with at most quotient singularities.
+A quasi-homogeneous hypersurface $V$ of $\mathbb{P}_{\Delta}$ is invariant by $\mathcal{F}$, if $V\setminus\mathrm{Sing}(\mathcal{F})\cup\mathrm{Sing}(V)$ is a union of leaves of $\mathcal{F}$.
+Note that similarly to the complex projective space, one can consider the Poincar\'e problem for holomorphic one-dimensional foliations on a compact toric orbifold.
+It is possible since we can consider homogeneous coordinates in a toric variety and therefore we can define the notion of degree of a foliation and of an invariant quasi-smooth hypersurface.
+In order to provide a solution to Poincar\'e problem, i.e. to find a bound for the degree of a quasi-smooth hypersurface invariant by $\mathcal{F}$, we give a normal form for quasi-homogeneous vector fields with a quasi-smooth hypersurface invariant by $\mathcal{F}$ on a compact toric orbifold; see for instance Theorems \ref{Mig1} and \ref{Mig4}.
+As a consequence of Theorems \ref{Mig1} and \ref{Mig4}, we will see that the solution to Poincar\'e problem on compact toric orbifolds is optimal.
+It is important to point out here that our main results improve and generalize the results obtained in \cite{MiMaFa} and \cite{CorMa} about the Poincar\'e problem in weighted projective spaces.
+Also we generalize the results of \cite{MaCor}, where the authors studied the Poincar\'e problem for foliations on multiprojective complex spaces.
+Moreover, we give a bound for the degree of a quasi-smooth hypersurface invariant by $\mathcal{F}$ on rational normal scrolls, and for a compact toric orbifold surface with Weil divisor class group having torsion.
+Finally, in Section \ref{App}, we will present families of examples of one-dimensional holomorphic foliations to show that our results are optimals and an example that shows that our hypotheses are necessary.